-After the completion of his doctorate in 2005, he worked for two years at the Financial Research Division of the European Central Bank (ECB) in Frankfurt, Germany.
-From 2007 to 2012, he served as Assistant Professor of Economics at Dartmouth College (NH, USA).
-Between 2010 and 2012 he was a Visiting Assistant Professor at the Economics Department of Harvard University (MA, USA).
+After completing his doctorate in 2005, he worked for two years at the Financial Research Division of the European Central Bank (ECB) in Frankfurt, Germany.
+From 2007 to 2012, he served as assistant professor of economics at Dartmouth College in the US.
+Between 2010 and 2012 he was a visiting assistant professor at the economics department of Harvard University in the US.

-Professor Papaioannou consults regularly with international organisations, major investment banks, hedge funds, and institutional investors on macroeconomic developments in the EU and Greece.
+Professor Papaioannou has been published in leading peer-refereed journals, with his work appearing in numerous edited book volumes.
+He consults regularly to international organisations and institutional investors on macroeconomic developments in the EU and Greece in particular.

 In 2005, Professor Papaioannou received his PhD from LBS.
 He holds a Master’s in Public Policy and Administration from Columbia University and a LL.B.
 Bachelor’s in Law from the National and Kapodistrian University of Athens.